vikashruhilgit/cypress_e2e_starter/README.md

-# Innovations Automated UI Tests - Cypress Test Suite
+# Innovations Automated UI Tests - Cypress Test Suite - Reference App

-This repository contains a comprehensive Cypress test suite to automate end-to-end tests for Payments Anywhere (Payment Center) and the Walk-in/Agents applications.
+This repository contains a comprehensive Cypress test suite to automate end-to-end tests for testnode1  and the testnode2 applications.

 ## Table of Contents